Frequently Asked Questions

 A: No. The Rhythm Method makes mathematical projections based on past menstrual cycle history to predict future fertile and infertile phases of the menstrual cycle.
 These predictions, though occasionally right, in general do not accurately reflect fertile days.

 The Justisse Method teaches users how to determine the status of their fertility through real-time, daily observations.

 Q: Do I need regular cycles to practice the Justisse Method?

 A: Even if your menstrual cycles vary in length, the Justisse Method will teach you how to reliably observe your symptoms of fertility.

 Q: Do I have to practice abstinence to use the Justisse Method to avoid pregnancy?

 A: Couples need to abstain on fertile days (or choose another method of pregnancy prevention).
 Folks who use a barrier method on fertile days (condom, foam, cervical cap, diaphragm, etc.) are no longer strictly using the Justisse Method for birth control, and can expect the effectiveness for birth control of the barrier method they are using.

 Generally, a female is fertile for about one week of each menstrual cycle, when cervical mucus is present and during ovulation.
 Mucus allows for the survival and transportation of sperm.
 The exact number of fertile days (and days that are considered fertile) varies cycle to cycle and person to person.

 Q: What about “Safe Sex” practices?

-Q: What is normal fertility for a woman?
+Q: What is a menstrual cycle?